willk48/Advanced_Python/README.md

 -book set up the tic tac toe project very well
 -did a normal draw style script with a running and exit state -the hungarian notation part was pretty funny, for some reason it was just a little goofy to take all the work that went into getting rid of explicit types in python just to still keep track of it in the naming scheme.
 This would also be super confusing if items changed types at any point (size restriction, memory usage, speed)

+Week 4 Notes:
+-read chapter 6
+-i am a little confused on what the Keyword Variadic Arguments section is doing and would like to go over it -otherwise lambda functions seem pretty cool and intuitive compared to other languages with this functionality -worked on a simple fibonacci sequence program to practice recursion -the setup was pretty similar to a java variety, but it helps to not have to explicitly worry about types until the end -to practice default parameters I remade the Fibonacci program with an extra modifier that could be used to print the n elements up to the selected number
+-this part was a bit confusing to write as a standalone program, but I can see the usefulness of this behavior in a situation where arguments are called from -the terminal, similar to how powershell commands work with additional optional parameters
+-for a lambda function I wrote a simple higher function that returns the larger of 2 given arguments -for an example of interior functions I wrote a program that can generate factory functions for given powers (power2(arg), power3(arg), etc.)